-Over the years, we have come across many applicants to ISB who are anxious about the very limited presence or complete absence of extracurricular activities in their profile.
-This post answers the most common questions that applicants have, about extracurricular activities.
+Over the years, we have come across many applicants to the PGP at the Indian School of Business (ISB PGP) who are anxious about the very limited presence of extracurricular activities in their profile.
+This post answers the most common questions that applicants have vis-a-vis the role of Extra curricular in the ISB application.

 What comprises Extracurricular activities?